2017 Survey of US hospital CEOs | Deloitte US has been added to your bookmarks.

 Moving forward in an uncertain environment

 CEOs at hospitals and health systems are faced with increasing headwinds as they look to move forward in an uncertain environment.
 So what are the key issues and trends CEOs are facing?
-We interviewed 20 health system CEOs in May 2017 to find out.
+We interviewed 20 health system CEOs this year to find out.
 While none of the key themes emerging from our interviews have really changed since we last spoke with health system CEOs in 2015, the urgency certainly has.
 Instead of thinking about these issues in a futuristic sense, CEOs are ready to address and tackle them now.
 Explore this series to learn more.

 - Hospital CEOs identify trends

 - CH1: Medicaid reimbursement